-John Gregory Schmidt to Pay $1.1 Million for Fraud Charges
+John Gregory Schmidt Pleads No Contest for Fraud Charges

-Have you suffered losses investing with John Gregory Schmidt?
+Have you suffered losses investing with John Gregory Schmidt (Greg Schmidt)?
 If so, the securities fraud attorneys at The White Law Group may be able to help you by filing a FINRA arbitration claim.

 According to a press release, Securities and Exchange Commission (SEC) announced yesterday, that it has reached a settlement with John Gregory Schmidt involving his 128 count felony indictment for allegedly defrauding clients.